Hats-Protocol/proposal-hatter/docs/spec.md

 - Malicious token hook tries to reenter `withdraw` → blocked by `nonReentrant`.
 - External reentry attempt into `execute` during Hats call → blocked by `nonReentrant`.

-Admin adjustments

-- `decreaseAllowance` reduces allowance and emits `AllowanceAdjusted`.
-- `setAllowance` sets to exact new value and emits `AllowanceAdjusted`.

 ---